tensorflow/runtime/documents/tutorial.md

 [Operation Definition Specification (ODS)](https://mlir.llvm.org/docs/OpDefinitions/) for more information on how this works.

-If we `tfrt_translate` and run `hello.mlir` again, we see that the executor calls our second function in addition to the first:
+If we run `tfrt_translate` and `bef_executor` over `hello.mlir` again, we see that the executor calls our second function in addition to the first:

 ```shell
 $ bazel-bin/third_party/tf_runtime/tools/tfrt_translate --mlir-to-bef hello.mlir > hello.bef